tockawaffle/Apple-Pie-Bot/src/configs/Commands/Texts/uconfig-opts.md

 These are the two options that the uconfig command has:

-Estes são as únicas duas opções que o comando uconfig têm:
+Estas são as únicas duas opções que o comando uconfig têm:

 - ENGLISH:
 - - prefix <Something to use as prefix>